 Installation

-Start by navigating to the following github repository: https://github.com/revisit-studies/study
+To fork, start by navigating to the following GitHub repository: https://github.com/revisit-studies/study

 You can rename the repository to suit your needs, but if you change the name, you also need to adjust the VITE_BASE_PATH in your .env file to reflect that change.